-Sundrop Carter is PICC's Lead Organizer, responsible for coordinating PICC's CIR campaign work with our Pennsylvania United for Immigration Reform partners.
+Sundrop Carter is PICC's Organizing Director, responsible for coordinating PICC's advocacy and organizing work.
 Raised by hippie parents, Sundrop always knew she would be involved in social justice movements.
 She began her organizing career in Philadelphia with ACORN, then moved to Allentown, PA to open a new office.
 She then went to law school with the goal of bringing much-needed legal tools to her organizing practice.
 Most recently, Sundrop has been working with organizations and activist projects that support immigrant workers fighting for justice at their workplaces.
 Sundrop received her bachelor's degree in Comparative Politics from Clark University in Worcester, MA and her J.D. from Brooklyn Law School.
 She is admitted to practice law in New York State.

-Jorge Salazar is the Community Organizer for PICC.
-Jorge is orginally from La Paz, Bolivia and has lived in Philadelphia since the age of 7.
+Jorge Salazar is an Organizer, responsible for helping to coordinate the Pennsylvania Dream Act campaign as well as developing our grassroots work in affected immigrant communities.
+Jorge is originally from La Paz, Bolivia and has lived in Philadelphia since the age of 7.
 Jorge is a DACA beneficiary and the struggle for comprehensive immigration reform is especially personal to him since many of his friends and family are currently undocumented.
-Jorge has been involved as an activitist for CIR since 2006, when he worked on the "Day without an Immigrant" rallies.
+Jorge has been involved as an activist for CIR since 2006, when he worked on the "Day Without an Immigrant" rallies.
 Jorge has been a member of DreamActivist Pennsylvania, the New Sanctuary Movement and La Puerta Abierta youth mentorship program.
 Jorge is a proud alum of the Center for Progressive Leadership New Leaders program and The New Sanctuary Leadership School.
-Jorge is responsible for helping to coordinate our CIR and Pennsylvania Dream Act campaigns as well as developing our grassroots work in affected immigrant communities in Chester County.